hallnsh/JS_Front_Back_End_Docker2/readme.md

 To monitor what the browser front end and server backend are doing with the dB, I have setup a mongo-express client that also connects to the mongodb dB and displays the contents of a simple collection called 'users'. mongo-express is also run from a docker image that has been configured with appropriate port and environment details.

+The next bit of fun is to create a docker image of the node.js based server so anyone can install it and experiment regardless of platform.